VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 This function is provided by `ebrc.py` in `EbrcWebsiteCommon`.

+## More Useful Conifer Conventions for EuPathDB

+- Change the URL scheme used in webappUrl, et al. (will also need https support in the Apache vhost, this is not handled by Conifer)
+  - `_self_url_scheme: https`

+- Change the default webapp context name normally derived from the filesystem path
+  - `webapp_ctx: foo.mheiges`

+- Change the default project ID normally derived from the filesystem path.
+This is really only useful for products that have multiple models, like ClinEpiDB's `ClinEpiDB`, `ICEMR` and `Gates`.
+  - `project: ICEMR`

+- Change the yarn cache path (the default is probably the user's home).
+The primary use case is to move the cache into `project_home` for Jenkins-managed jobs so Jenkins' `wipe workspace` operation will also remove the yarn cache.
+  - `yarn_cache_folder: "{{ '{}/../project_home/.cache/yarn'.format(gus_home) | realpath }}"`

+    _Conifer configure does not have a direct knowledge `project_home` because it is designed to work post-deployment where source code may not be present.
+So we have to work around to get to `project_home` by relative path from `gus_home`._

 ## System conifer

 Optional.
 At EBRC we use a wrapper script named `conifer` installed in